BaiyangZhang/oldBlog/_posts/2022-08-22-Finite-ring-extensions.md

 ## $C^\star$-algebra and Finite ring extensions

-First we need to know what is a field extension.
+First we need to know what a field extension is.
 The definition is quite straightforward: if you can construct a new field $K$ from old field $k$ so that $k$ is a subset of $K$, then $K$ is an extension field over $k$, denoted as $K/k$.

 If $K/k$ is a field, and element $y$ in K is said to be *algebraic* over $k$ if $y$ is the solution of some equation $k[x]=0$.